 As you can see from personalising communications – retention hinges on gathering information and timing, which is exactly where automation shines.
-Automation can save your business a lot of time, energy and money.
+Automation of repeatable marketing tasks and communications can save your business a lot of time, energy and money.
 And it ensures that you’re always present for your customers, even when you can’t be there in person.

 Lifecycle-based triggered communications are another great way to connect with your customers.
 This can be by way of personalised messages that are automatically sent to individual customers on a specific or significant day.
 Maybe a customer hasn’t made a recent purchase, they’ve hit a spending milestone, or they get an anniversary reward, this is a way to show that they are remembered and keeps the communication alive.

 3. Give customers a reason to keep coming back

 Ebooks and templates are great for acquisition but can also be used to leverage some of the popular online freebies that you can create and offer to your customers.
 Everyone loves free stuff, and if you can provide freebies that bring value, people will be more likely to keep you in mind when they’re ready to make another purchase.

 Create content that‘s relevant and interesting for your customers, and make sure to publish and promote regularly to keep them hooked.

 4. Net promoter score (NPS)